nup002/Mathboard/docs/init.md

 **Mathpad works straight out of the box in many cases.** But depending on your operating system and keyboard layout, there are a few initial tasks that may have to be performed.
 Follow this short guide to get your Mathpad up and running.

-## What's your computer?
+## What operating system do you use?

 <!-- tabs:start -->
 #### **Mac**

-1) Install [Mathpad Service](????????) - this small application enables Mathpad to insert Unicode symbols on Mac.
+1) Install [Mathpad Service](https://github.com/Summa-Cogni/Mathpad/releases/download/mathpad-service-v1.0.0/mathpad-service-1.0.0.dmg) - this small application enables Mathpad to insert Unicode symbols on Mac.
 2) Set the OS switch on the back of your Mathpad to the MAC position